-Like the Master Plan, the Secondary Plan process includes an inventory of the broader community assets, such as parks, recreational centres, and facilities associated with the local schools.
+Like the Master Plan, the Secondary Plan process includes an inventory of the broader community assets, such as parks, recreational centers and facilities associated with the local schools.

-For example, the Rural Municipality of Rockwood engaged the Nadi Group to develop a Secondary Plan for residential development in Stony Mountain, Man.
+For example, the Rural Municipality of Rockwood engaged Nadi Group to develop a Secondary Plan for residential development in Stony Mountain, Manitoba.
 Among the guideline’s principles ensures the creation of places that encourage interaction, recreation and walkability for all ages.

-In the adjacent neighbourhood south of the subject area is an existing playground that can integrate with the Gerry Ducharme Memorial Park and strengthen its connection between both communities.
-Through consultation with the RM administrator and the Council members, this integrated park concept will also see a future water park as a shared public space amenity between the two neighbourhoods.
+In the adjacent neighborhood south of the subject area is an existing playground that can integrate with the Gerry Ducharme Memorial Park and strengthen its connection between both communities.
+Through consultation with the RM administrator and the council members, this integrated park concept will also see a future water park as a shared public space amenity between the two neighborhoods.